SyncfusionExamples/How-to-load-data-on-demand-using-command-in-wpf-treegrid/README.md

-# How to load data on demand using command in WPF TreeGrid
+# How to Load Data on Demand using Command in WPF TreeGrid?

 This example illustrates how to load data on demand using command in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) (SfTreeGrid).